CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/agenda.rst

     -
   * - 1010-1100
     - Working with Files and Directories
-    -
+    - Ryan
-    - List files, navigating the commandline, creating directories, writing files in the shell -
+    - List files, navigating the command line, creating directories, writing files in the shell
+    - `Activity </step7.html#working-with-files-and-directories>`
   * - 1100-1200
     - Brunch, Early-, Regular-, Late- Lunch Break
     - Eat.
 Chat.
     -
     -
   * - 1200-1250
-    - Finding Things in the Shell
+    - Pipes and Filters
     - Ryan
-    - Introduction to Searching, Matching, and asking the shell for help -
+    - How to combine commands to do new things
+    - `Activity </step7.html#pipes-and-filters>`
   * - 1250-1300
     - Break
     -
     -
     -
   * - 1300-1350
-    -
+    - Finding Things in the Shell
-    -
+    - Ryan
-    - Free time to explore tools, ask questions.
+    - Introduction to Searching, Matching, and asking the shell for help
-    -
+    - `Activity </step7.html#finding-things>`
   * - 1350-1400
     - Wrap-up
     -